↑

 A common experience but never a common expectation.

-Medical service and provider visits are so, so frequent in the beginning.
+Medical service and provider visits are so frequent in the beginning.
 Then, these visits decrease (or even cease) as the caregiver masters the equipment and the actual care.

 While this loss of service can be a struggle, it is an expected loss.